schierlm/OberonEmulator/hardware-enumerator.md

 Values of the `vNet` descriptor:
 - MMIO address

+### `vHTx': Paravirtual Host Transfer

+Used in emulators to enable the guest to actively copy files from/to the host's native filesystem.
+Unlike Host FS this filesystem does not follow Oberon filename semantics and only allows copy operations.
+Optionally, the interface may also allow to run commands on the host and return their output.
+The output text should include a textual representation of the process' exit status (if supported by the host).

+Values of the `vHTx` descriptor:
+- MMIO address

 ### `DbgC`: Debug console (for emulators)

 Provided by emulators to output null-terminated debug messages